JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_03/lecture.md

 Fundamental tradeoff: rules vs. freedom
-- freedom: in the C language it is possible to access assembler instructions, use pointer aritmetics:
+- freedom: in the C language it is possible to access assembler instructions, use pointer arithmetics:
     - it is possible to write extremely efficient code
     - it is easy to segfault, leak memory, etc.
-- rules: in strict languages (strict OOP, strict functional programing) you lose freedom for certain guarantees:
+- rules: in strict languages (strict OOP, strict functional programming) you lose freedom for certain guarantees:
-    - e.g. strict functional programing guarantees that the program provably terminates
+    - e.g. strict functional programming guarantees that the program provably terminates
     - operations that are simple e.g. in pointer arithmetics may become clumsy and inefficient in those strict rules.
     - the compiler can validate the rules and complain if the code does not comply with them.